 “Our bilateral relationship has a rich heritage based on Canada’s storied role in liberating this country during the Second World War.” ~ James Lambert, Canadian Ambassador to the Netherlands

 Canadians are popular in Holland.
 Ask any Dutchie over a certain age.
-They’re the ones most likely to recall that Canadian troops liberated Holland from the nasty German boot at the end of World War II.
-During the Nazi occupation, Canada also hosted the Dutch Royal Family in its capital city, Ottawa—now an unexpected hub of culture, history and gastronomy with a farm-to-table emphasis.
+They’re the ones most likely to recall that Canadian troops liberated Holland from Hitler’s terrifying reign at the end of World War II.
+During the Nazi occupation, Canada also hosted the Dutch royal family in Ottawa, its capital city.

-Over four days in the Canadian capital, I learned how Holland and Canada are connected beyond upscale and unusual places to stay.
-The deepest bond was forged after the Dutch Royal Family’s exile following the 1940 bombing of Rotterdam.
+The deepest bond between Canada and the Netherlands was forged after the Dutch royal family’s exile following the bombing of Rotterdam in 1940.
 Three years later, Princess Margriet was born in Ottowa Civic Hospital.
 To protect Queen Juliana’s third daughter’s Dutch citizenship, Canada disclaimed the territory temporarily so the princess would not be Canadian by birth.
-The Dutch flag flew over the Canadian Parliament Building on January 19, 1943 to commemorate the new royal—the only time a foreign flag has flown over Canada’s capitol.
+The Dutch flag flew over Canada’s Parliament Building on January 19, 1943 to commemorate the new royal—the only time a foreign flag has flown over the Canadian capitol.

-Holland’s sweetest spring arrived in 1945 after Canadian troops assisted by U.S., Polish and French forces liberated the country on May 5.
-Sadly, it was not before 18,000+ Dutch civilians starved to death during the 1944 Hongerwinter (Hunger Winter), when Amsterdam and other populated areas were cut off from food supplies.
-Today, Bevrijdingsdag (Liberation Day) is celebrated annually in Holland on May 5 to commemorate the end of Nazi occupation.
+Holland’s sweetest spring arrived in 1945 after Canadian troops, assisted by U.S., Polish and French forces, liberated the Netherlands on May 5.
+Sadly, it was not before 18,000+ Dutch civilians starved to death during the 1944 Hongerwinter (Hunger Winter), when Amsterdam and other cities were cut off from food supplies.
+Bevrijdingsdag (Liberation Day) is celebrated annually in Holland on May 5 to commemorate the end of Nazi occupation.

-Beyond tulips, there are other connections between Dutch and Canadian cultures.
+Beyond tulips, there are other connections between Canada and the Netherlands.
 Both place a heavy emphasis on leaves.
 Both Dutchies and Canadians favor dishes made with potatoes, e.g. Dutch stamppot, frites with mayo and Canadian poutine.
 And neither culture takes itself too seriously, as evidenced by noon yoga on Parliament Hill on Wednesdays in Ottawa and crazy street parties throughout the year in Amsterdam.